 The new City Hall is estimated to contain approximately 38,000 sq. ft. of programming space and will be comprised of a two-story administrative wing and a single-story Commission Chamber.
 Frequently accessed public services will be obtained from a One-Stop Shop off the main lobby.
 A public art component will be featured in the design.
 The building will include solar power and a standby emergency generator, be water and energy-efficient, constructed from renewable materials, and be consistent with the City’s EPIC!
 Goal of environmental sustainability.
 The building will have an estimated lifespan of 75 - 100-years.
 The companion parking garage is anticipated to hold approximately 282 parking spaces in addition to some 70 street-side spaces.
 The garage will have two elevated decks with a common entrance and exit off Louden Avenue and will include public restrooms along Virginia Street near Highland Avenue.

-Next up, the City Commission will be discussing the various schematic design options depicting the look of the new City Hall at a Special Workshop to be held at City Hall, 542 Main Street, on the evening of Monday, November 4th at 6:00 PM.
-This meeting is open to the public.
+Next up, the City Commission will be discussing the various schematic design options depicting the look of the new City Hall in February, 2020.